golayp/rpnmodule/README.md

 <h1>rpnmodule</h1>
 <strong>v0.0.3</strong>
 <p>rpnmodule is a project aiming to provide a base library for running educational sequences of modules.
-It'll provide common features for 8 base module types (maybe more in the future) that can be arranged in a sequence of work:</p>
+It'll provide common features for 10 module types (maybe more in the future) that can be arranged in a sequence of work:</p>
 <p>As the project evolves the main module in the library is rpnsequence, but project name is still rpnmodule...
 Sorry for confusion!!!!</p>
 <h2>Dependencies</h2>
 <ul>